-Clients can request conversations, instruction and deliverables that show how SEO proves its value in terms of time commitment.
+Clients can request conversations, instructions, and deliverables that show how SEO proves its value in terms of time commitment.

 On the SEO consulting side, make sure you’ve communicated that SEO takes time — five months or maybe much longer, so patience is required.

-Also keep in mind that all changes work together, like a codependency.
+Also, keep in mind that all changes work together, like codependency.
 You cannot calculate expected results for just one change.